 It's 2021 and there are fewer reasons to buy an Apple TV streaming box.
 That’s because Apple has partnered with many of the biggest TV manufacturers, such as LG, Sony, Vizio and Samsung, and integrated most of the Apple TV's best features – HomeKit, AirPlay 2 and even iTunes – into their TVs.
-The reason is simple: Apple wants as many people to have access to Apple TV+, its streaming service with original films and original shows (aka a competitor to Netflix, Hulu and Amazon Prime Video).
+The reason is simple: Apple wants as many people to have access to Apple TV+, its streaming service that launched in late 2019.

 To watch Apple TV+ you need to have access to Apple’s TV app, which had previously only been available on Apple hardware: iPhone, iPad or Apple TV (it's now available on Macs).
 But now it's available on pretty much every smart TV and operating system.
 This has left Apple's streaming box in a tricky position.
-Do people really need it?
+Is there any reason to get one?

 The answer is: yes.
 There are still a number of reasons to buy one of Apple's streaming boxes – either an Apple TV 4K ($179+) or an Apple TV HD ($149) — because there are a number of things that Apple’s TV streaming box can do those new smart TVs with Apple TV-esque features can’t.